twitter/finatra/source/user-guide/build-new-http-server/filter.markdown

 ## Basics
 ===============================

+#### `com.twitter.finatra.http.filters.CommonFilters`

+Finatra composes some commonly used filters into [`com.twitter.finatra.http.filters.CommonFilters`](https://github.com/twitter/finatra/blob/master/http/src/main/scala/com/twitter/finatra/http/filters/CommonFilters.scala). `CommonFilters` can be added in the same manner as any other filter.

+#### Global Filters

+Filters by default execute **after** route matching.
+Meaning, for a given request the URI path is matched in the routing table before executing any filter.
+If you need to be able to run a filter *before* route matching, you can add the filter via `router#filterBeforeRouting`, this is especially useful if the filter manually inspects to see if it should function on a given request URI path that may not exist in the routing table (e.g., is not defined by any controller added to the server).

-If you want to apply a filter (or filters) to all added controllers you can do the following:
+If you want to apply a filter (or filters) to **all** added controllers you can do the following:

 ```scala
 import DoEverythingModule